Setup & Installation Video

 How is this product made?

-This is a 3D printed product - in my basement (I think I mentioned on the home page that this is a small company! ;-)
+This is a 3D printed product - in my basement (I think I mentioned on the home page that this is a small business! ;-)

 If this is a 3D printed product, how is the quality of the product?

 My hope is that any customer ends up very satisfied with what they get.
 That said, there are some things that I would like to make clear upfront not to have anyone dissatisfied when they receive it.
 Being manufactured with 3D Printing, the surface finish is not that of a typical Injection Molded part.
-I do sand and paint the D-Dock to improve (but not perfect) the main visible surfaces on the part.
+I do sand and paint the D-Dock to improve (but not perfect) the main visible surfaces of the D-Dock but the bottom and back surfaces may have gaps and splits in the surface that will not affect the performance of the part.
 I have to strike a balance between getting a better surface but not spending an inordinate amount of time with multiple layers of primer and paint and sanding in between.
-That said, I consider myself a super-picky guy and what I’m shipping, I would place in my beloved car.
+That said, I consider myself a fairly picky guy and what I’m shipping, I would place in my beloved car.
 Generally, because the forward bin tends to be quite dark, the small surface blemishes that remain, are not too visible.
 If you are even pickier than me, then nothing would prevent you from perfecting the finish with some coats of primer and sanding then re-assembling it.
 I would recommend setting it in the vehicle and evaluate first though before you spend the time on it.
 Also, I am printing with ABS plastic.
-This material, while considerably trickier to print with, has a much higher melting temperature than the other common printing material (PLA) so no model sagging in the closed car of an Arizona parking lot!
-Sorry for the long answer.
+This material, while considerably trickier to print with, has a much higher melting temperature than the other common printing material (PLA) so your D-Dock will not be "sagging" in the closed car of an Arizona parking lot!
+Sorry for the long answer but I want to be straight forward so folks know what to expect.

 I have access to a 3D Printer.
 Would you consider sending me or selling me the CAD file?